![]() |

 The Hundred Years War

-Edward's maternal grandfather, Phillip IV died in 1314 and was suceeded by his three sons Louis X, Philip V, and Charles IV in succession.
+Edward's maternal grandfather, Phillip IV died in 1314 and was succeeded by his three sons Louis X, Philip V, and Charles IV in succession.
 The eldest of these, Louis X, died in 1316, leaving only his posthumous son John, who was born and died that same year, and a daughter Joan, whose paternity was suspect.
-On the death of the youngest of Phillip's sons, Charles IV, the French throne therefore descended to the Capetian Charles IV's Valois cousin, who became Phillip VI.
+On the death of the youngest of Phillip's sons, Charles IV, the French throne, therefore, descended to the Capetian Charles IV's Valois cousin, who then became Phillip VI.

 The war with Scotland was resumed.
 Robert the Bruce was long dead, but his successor, David II, seized the chance to attack England while Edward III's attention was engaged in France.
-The Scots were defeated at the Battle of Neville's Cross by a force led by William Zouche, Archbishop of York and the Scot's king, David II, taken prisoner to England, where he was housed in the Tower of London.
-After spending eleven years a prisoner in the Tower, he was released and allowed to return to Scotland for the huge ransom ransom of 100,000 Marks
+The Scots were defeated at The Battle of Neville's Cross by a force led by William Zouche, Archbishop of York, Henry Percy and Ralph Neville.
+The Scot's king, David II, was taken prisoner to England, where he was housed in the Tower of London.
+After spending eleven years prisoner in England, he was released and allowed to return to Scotland for the huge ransom of 100,000 marks.

 The Black Death

-Disaster struck England in Edward III's reign, in the form of bubonic plague, or the Black Death, which cut a scythe across Europe in the fourteenth century, killing a third of it's population.
+Edward IIIDisaster struck England in Edward III's reign, in the form of bubonic plague, or the Black Death, which cut a scythe across Europe in the fourteenth century, killing a third of it's population.
 It first reached England in 1348 and spread rapidly.
 In most cases the plague was lethal.
 Infected persons developed black swellings in the armpit and groin, these were followed by black blotches on the skin, caused by internal bleeding.
 These symptoms were accompanied by fever and spitting of blood.
 Contemporary medicine was useless in the face of bubonic plague, it's remorseless advance struck terror into the hearts of the medieval population of Europe, many in that superstitious age saw it as the vengeance of God.
 The population of England was decimated.
-King Edward III's daughter, Joanna, died of the plague whilst on her way to Bordeaux to marry Pedro of Castille.

-In the aftermath of the Black Death there was inevitable social upheaval.
-Parliament tried to legislate on the problem by introducing the Statute of Laborers in 1351, which attempted to fix prices and wages.
+In the aftermath of the Black Death, there was inevitable social upheaval.
+Parliament attempted to legislate on the problem by introducing the Statute of Laborers in 1351, which attempted to fix prices and wages.

 The International Ancestry of Edward III